Content aware spot removal

 It's both easier to set up than cloning a spot and often less visible than the result of the cloning.

-#3 Updated by Iain Wood almost 3 years ago
+#3 Updated by Iain Wood about 3 years ago

 I also miss this feature.
 Most of my pictures are underwater diver portraits, and removing backscatter (light reflected off particles in the water) is a frequent task.
 In Aperture I use the retouch tool which has 2 variants.
 Clone is similar to the dt spot removal, but without the sophisticated masks.
 Far more useful though is the Aperture retouch tool in repair mode.
 It uses the texture of a selected area combined with the colours on the border surrounding the area to be repaired.
 This means I can remove x particles of backscatter in x+1 mouse clicks.
 The spot removal method takes x clicks + x click-and-drags.
 The click-and-drags are often slow, taking several seconds.
 This is actually a show stopper when I have 100 pics to process and only an afternoon to do it or I miss the next days diving...